Perimenopause typically lasts 4-8 years for most women, but can range from 2-10+ years depending on individual factors

 As perimenopause progresses into its later stages, hormonal fluctuations become more pronounced and unpredictable.
 Estrogen and progesterone levels begin to decline more dramatically, leading to increasingly irregular menstrual cycles.
 Some women experience periods that are closer together, while others may have cycles that stretch longer than usual.
 For women curious about hormonal changes and fertility during this time, understanding how long will an ovulation test stay positive can provide valuable insights into their changing reproductive patterns.

 The final stage of perimenopause is characterized by increasingly sporadic menstruation, with gaps of several months between periods becoming common.
 This stage typically lasts until a woman has gone twelve consecutive months without a menstrual period, at which point she has officially reached menopause.
 The year following the final menstrual period marks the completion of the menopausal transition, ending the reproductive years.
-Many women find it helpful to track these changes carefully, and if pregnancy concerns arise during irregular cycles, knowing does urgent care do pregnancy tests can provide peace of mind.
+Many women find it helpful to track these changes carefully, and if pregnancy concerns arise during irregular cycles, knowing that urgent care can do pregnancy tests can provide peace of mind.

 Factors That Influence Perimenopause Duration